Robert Brockman: Early life and education

 Brockman was born in St. Petersburg, Florida.
 His father Alfred Eugene Brockman was a gas-station owner, and his mother, Pearl, was a physiotherapist.
 Thomas David Brockman was his brother.

-Brockman briefly attended Centre College in Danville, Kentucky, and later graduated summa cum laude from the University of Florida in 1963, and was a member of its business honor society.
+Brockman briefly attended Centre College in Danville, Kentucky.
+He later graduated summa cum laude from the University of Florida in 1963, and was a member of its business honor society.

 Career

 Brockman started his career in 1964 as a marketing trainee with Ford Motors, and was a Marine Corps reservist at the same time.
 From 1966 to 1970, he worked at IBM and was the leading U.S. salesman in IBM's service bureau.

 Brockman founded Universal Computer Systems, a computer systems and software provider for car dealerships, in 1970 in his living room.
 The company sold its first in-dealership computer system in 1982.
+In the late 1980s, Brockman introduced what remains one of his core software operating systems, called Power.

 The company merged with Reynolds & Reynolds on August 8, 2006.
 He became the CEO after the merger.